Our immune systems are fighting to keep us healthy every day, so we should take every chance we get to help support them!

 9) Sweet Potatoes

 These are high in beta-carotene.
-When consumed, beta-carotene converts to vitamin A, the anti-inflammation vitamin, another key nutrient that plays a role in maintaining your body's natural defenses.
+When consumed, beta-carotene converts to vitamin A, the anti-inflammation vitamin, another key nutrient that helps maintain your body's natural defenses by supporting immunity and reducing inflammation.
+(9)

 10) Spinach